openjdk/jextract/README.md

 ## Jextract

-`jextract` is a tool that mechanically generates Java bindings from a native library headers.
-We would like to include this tool, originally developed in the context of [Project Panama](https://openjdk.java.net/projects/panama/) (and available in the Project Panama [Early Access binaries](https://jdk.java.net/panama/)) in the set of tools that are part of the code-tools project.
+`jextract` is a tool which mechanically generates Java bindings from a native library headers.
+This tools leverages the [clang C API](https://clang.llvm.org/doxygen/group__CINDEX.html) in order to parse the headers associated to a given native library, and the generated Java bindings builds upon the [Foreign Function & Memory API](https://openjdk.java.net/jeps/419).
+The `jextract` tool was originally developed in the context of [Project Panama](https://openjdk.java.net/projects/panama/) (and then made available in the Project Panama [Early Access binaries](https://jdk.java.net/panama/)).

 ### Getting started

-The jextract tool depends on the [C libclang API](https://clang.llvm.org/doxygen/group__CINDEX.html).
+`jextract` depends on the [C libclang API](https://clang.llvm.org/doxygen/group__CINDEX.html).
 To build the jextract sources, the easiest option is to download LLVM binaries for your platform, which can be found [here](https://releases.llvm.org/download.html).
-Both the jextract tool and the bindings it generates depend heavily on the [Foreign Function & Memory API](https://openjdk.java.net/jeps/419), so a suitable [jdk 18 distribution](https://jdk.java.net/18/) is also required.
+Both the `jextract` tool and the bindings it generates depend heavily on the [Foreign Function & Memory API](https://openjdk.java.net/jeps/419), so a suitable [jdk 18 distribution](https://jdk.java.net/18/) is also required.

-The jextract tool can be built using `gradle`, as follows (on Windows, `gradlew.bat` should be used instead):
+`jextract` can be built using `gradle`, as follows (on Windows, `gradlew.bat` should be used instead):

 ```sh
 $ sh ./gradlew -Pjdk18_home=<jdk18_home_dir> -Plibclang_home=<libclang_dir> clean verify